ALCOpenSource/Mentor-Management-System-Team-5/backend/README.md

 *   On your terminal, execute the following `docker build -t mmsbackend:latest .`

+*   Then still on your terminal in same directory run `docker-compose up`

 *   Navigate to the swagger documentation on your browser with the url `http://localhost:8000/swagger/index.html`.

 ## Design